VeraUvads/Android-Notes/src/coroutines/eng/CoroutinesTheory_eng.md

 [//]: # (TODO)

 *CoroutineScope* store *CoroutineContext*.
 CoroutineContext it is a map with different objects that implement CoroutineContext.Element.
-As example: Job, Dispatched,
+As example: Job, Dispatcher,

 ***